Scientific Name

 Description

-Ophrys apifera is a perennial herbaceous plant that grows up to 20 inches (50 cm) tall.
-This hardy orchid develops small rosettes of leaves in fall.
-They continue to grow slowly during winter.
-Basal leaves are ovate or oblong-lanceolate, upper leaves and bracts are ovate-lanceolate and sheathing.
-The plant blooms from mid-April to July, producing a spike composed of 1 to 12 flowers.
-The flowers have large sepals, with a central green rib, and their color varies from white to pink, while petals are short, pubescent, yellow to greenish.
+The plant blooms from mid-April to July, producing a spike with 1 to 12 flowers.
+The flowers have large sepals with a central green rib and vary in color from white to pink, while petals are short, pubescent, and yellow to greenish.
 The labellum is trilobed, with two pronounced humps on the hairy lateral lobes.
 The median lobe is hairy and similar to the abdomen of a bee.
 It is quite variable in the pattern of coloration but usually brownish-red with yellow markings.
 The gynostegium is at right angles, with an elongated apex.

 How to Grow and Care